robotslacker/slackerdb/README.md

 *  Provides self-managed data services and API publishing.

 * You have multiple ways to connect to our database:
   *  Directly connect to the server
   *  Connect through a proxy.
 Based on the proxy, you can connect to multiple servers through one proxy.
-*  Connect through the WEB Service (to be implemented)
   *  Embed the compiled jar package into your own application, so you don't need a separate database service program.
   *  Register a data service and access it through the REST API.

 ## Usage
 ### Build from source: